Anoxic Brain Damage

 - MRI scan

 - Electroencephalogram (EEG)—a test that measures the electricity in the brain

 - Single-photon emission computed tomography (SPECT) scans—a type of CT scan that looks at parts of the brain

-- Evoked potential tests—tests used to check your senses
+- Evoked potential tests—tests used to check the senses